POLICY FAQ — WHERE I STAND

 - What is your stance on Gaza and the Israeli-Palestinian conflict?

-I support civilian protection, immediate humanitarian relief, and diplomatic pathways toward sustainable peace that respects human rights on both sides.
+I support civilian protection, immediate humanitarian relief, and diplomatic pathways toward sustainable peace that respects human rights and stops all actions that violate International Law.

 - Should the U.S. reduce overseas military bases?